 Main Library in Frisco Begins Renovation; Satellite Library operating in County Commons Through 2022

-The Summit County Main Library located in the County Commons in Frisco will be undergoing a renovation beginning September 2021 and continuing through the beginning of 2022.
+The Summit County Main Library located in the County Commons in Frisco will be undergoing a renovation beginning September 2021 and continuing through January 2022.
 The current library will be operating out of the Buffalo Mountain Room in the Frisco County Commons to serve the public during that time.

 “As services, programming, and technology adapt and evolve, our libraries must follow suit,” says Library Director Stephanie Ralph.
 “We plan to create a brighter, more open, and user-friendly space at the Main Library in Frisco.”